junior-devleague-educators/js-conditionals/README.md

 # JavaScript Conditonals

-In programming, logic is used to make decisions in code.
+## In programming, logic is used to make decisions in code.
 Conditional statements give us the ability to run a piece of code or another depending on the conditional statement.

-Below are conditional exercises to get you familiar with the concepts.
-Invoke your function and pass your arguments.
+### Below are exercises to get familiar with conditionals.
+Remember to invoke your function and pass your arguments.
 Store the invoked function in a variable and console log the variable name.

 **1. GREATER THAN OR EQUAL TO**
 Create a function called `greaterThanOrEqualTo` with two parameters called `num1` and `num2`.
 Inside of the function write a conditional statement that checks if `num1` is greater than or equal to `num2`.
 If true, return `num1 + " is greater than or equal to " + num2`.
 Otherwise, return `num1 + " is NOT greater than or equal to " + num2`.